JustinBeckwith/justinbeckwith.github.io/_posts/2015-05-29-dependency-management-go.md

 			"Rev": "a1577bd3870218dc30725a7cf4655e9917e3751b"
 		},
     ....
-</code></pre>
+{% endhighlight %}

 When it's time to build, use the godep tool instead of the standard go toolchain:

+{% highlight console %}
-<pre><code class="language-bash">godep go build
+godep go build
-</code></pre>
+{% endhighlight %}

 The `$GOPATH` is automatically rewritten to use the local copy of dependencies, ensuring you have isolation for your project.
 This approach is great for a few reasons:

 1. *Repeatable builds* - When someone clones the repository and runs it, everything you need to build is present.
 There are no floating versions.
 2. *No external repository needed for dependencies* - with all dependencies checked into the local repository, there's no need to worry about a centralized service.
 [NPM](http://blog.npmjs.org/post/76918947811/registry-downtime-2014-02-16) will occasionally go down, as does [NuGet](http://blog.nuget.org/20140403/nuget-2.8.1-april-2nd-downtime.html).
 3. *Isolated environment* - With $GOPATH being rewritten at build time, you have complete isolation from one project to the next.
 4. *No import rewriting* - A few other tools operate by changing the import url from the origin repository to a rewritten local repository.
 This makes installing dependencies a little painful, and makes the import statement somewhat unsightly.

 There are a few negatives though as well:

 1. Not checking in your dependencies is convenient.
 It's a pain to check in thousands of source files I won't really edit.
 Without a centralized repository, this is not likely to be solved.
 2. You need to use a wrapped toolchain with the `godep` commands.
 There is still no real consensus.

 For an example of a project that uses godep, check out [coffee](https://github.com/JustinBeckwith/coffee).